Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 - Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
-- A user account in your **Azure AD** tenant.
+- A user account in _your_ **Azure AD** tenant.
 This sample will not work with a **personal Microsoft account**.
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
+If you're signed in to the [Azure portal](https://portal.azure.com) with a personal account and have not created a _user account in your directory_ before, you will need need to create one before proceeding.

 ## Setup